ninakali/ninakali.github.io/notes/win2/index.md

 A way to bypass this limitation is to implement "bank switching" (or simply "banking").
 Let's say you want 128K of memory on a system with a 16-bit data bus.
 A common way to implement this is to divide 128K into 8 "banks" of 16K each and add clever circuitry to allow you to choose how these banks are connected to the address bus "on the fly".

 For example, you can have banks 0, 1 and 2 available to the processor at addresses 0, 1x16K and 2x16K, but the 3x16K addresses could be connected to any of the banks.
-Voila, your 16-bit system can access more memory!
+Voila, your 8-bit system (with 16 bit address bus) can access more memory!
 The downside is that you cannot directly copy things between, say, bank 4 and bank 6, as they cannot be mapped to the "address space" simultaneously.

 ### Segment memory model